-This setting enables SHA-256 as the hashing algorithm for digital signatures as well as content verification.
-It also enables the TLS 1.2 communication among the BigFix components.

-You can set the enhanced security option only after you install or upgrade all the BigFix components.
+The first setting enforces SHA-384 as the only hashing algorithm for digital signatures.
+You can set this security option only after you install or upgrade all the BigFix components to Version 11.

-Note: When you set this option you configure a very restricted security environment and the product performance might get worse.
-You can enable or disable this security setting at any time by editing the masthead file.
-For additional information see the Configuration Guide.
+Note: When you set this option you configure a very restricted security environment.
+You can enable or disable this security setting at any time by running the BigFix Administration tool.
+For additional information, see Security.